 Basically, the bigger the budget, the more experienced team you should have.
 Remember!
 An experienced crew can save you money.
 That the more your team is experienced, the easier it will be to move around locations, which should also be taken into consideration.
 You should also reduce the amount of staff as much as possible and give each member several other roles.
 It also lowers the production budget and speeds up the shootings.

-If you are getting the staff in return for food and experience, they should not spend money on anything such as travel.
+If you are getting the cast in return for food and experience, they should not spend money on anything such as travel.
 All your crew gets for the work is this meal and a copy of the film when ready.
 Also, if people are working for you for free, don’t shoot over 10 hours a day.

 The right way of payment is by giving the members some percentage of the profits of the film.
 In this case, there is no need to pay for staff expenses, and the working conditions are like regular freelancers.
 It is vital to be clear right from the start about the working conditions and terms of payment.

 Do not use incompetent people as your actors.
 I’m talking about friends, family and so on.
 The actors are a very important part of the success of the movie, and it is worth investing there.
 There are many good actors in the industry, even celebrities that will agree to act for free or at a very low salary.

 Just remember!
 There are plenty of actors who had put all their money in drama schools and then went out to find that there is not much work.
 Make the most of it.
 You can find actors in community theatres, drama schools, etc. Advertise in those places, and write in the ads all the necessary information such as gender, age, and type of special features role, etc.